carsonmagnuson/mojo-kademlia/documentation/req.md

 ### `store`

-Store key-value pair in a designated node.
+Stores key-value pair in a designated node.
   * **Signature:** `store(key: String, value: Any) -> Boolean`
   * **Parameters:**
       * `key` *(String)*: The plaintext identifier for the data payload.